isomerpages/np-imdajtm/pages/About Us.md

 published to provide insights into the technologies that are changing the future of tech jobs and how workers and employers can successfully navigate these changes through job redesign and reskilling I&amp;C professionals.
-IMDA’s TechSkills Accelerator (TeSA), is a national initiative that aims to equips individuals with the necessary digital skills and stay competitive.
+<a href="https://www.imda.gov.sg/how-we-can-help/techskills-accelerator-tesa" rel="noopener noreferrer nofollow" target="_blank">IMDA’s TechSkills Accelerator (TeSA)</a>, is a national initiative that
+aims to equips individuals with the necessary digital skills and stay competitive.
 It also provides employers with guidance in redesigning tech jobs for at-risk workers.</p>
 <p>In order to scale up reskilling efforts and help existing tech professionals